matm/jQuery-File-Upload-Wiki/Browser-support.md

 * Google Chrome

 IE and Opera have currently no support for drag & drop.

+**Note:**
+Safari on Windows has a bug that adds "￿" characters at the end of the file name or mangles the file name in another way and reports a file size of 0 bytes when dropping files.
+Trying to drop the same file(s) again seems to work.

 ### Firefox 3.6
 The outdated v4 branch of the plugin supported drag & drop for Firefox 3.6, but since version 5 of the plugin, drag&drop is not supported on versions below Firefox 4 anymore (for multipart uploads).